 NOW AVAILABLE from Bloomsbury USA

-A transporting new historical novel from the acclaimed author of Woodsburner.
+A transporting new work of historical fiction from the acclaimed author of Woodsburner.

 In late-eighteenth-century Ireland, accidental stargazer Caroline Ainsworth learns that her life is not what it seems when her father, Arthur, throws himself from his rooftop observatory.
 He has chosen death over a darkened life, gone blind from staring at the sun in his obsessive hunt for an unknown planet near Mercury.
 Caroline had often assisted her father with his observations; when astronomer William Herschel discovered Uranus in 1781, she watched helplessly as unremitting jealousy drove Arthur to madness. . . .
 Read more